rockorager/ourio/README.md

 ### Multiple Rings on the same thread

 You can have multiple Rings in a single thread.
-One could be a priority Ring, or handle specific types of tasks, etc. Poll any runtime from any other runtime.
+One could be a priority Ring, or handle specific types of tasks, etc. Poll any `Ring` from any other `Ring`.

 ```zig
 const fd = rt1.backend.pollableFd();